stats4sd/laravel-10-template/README.md

 To start using this template for a new application:

-1. Clone this repository, e.g. `git clone git@github.com:stats4sd/laravel-10-template.git my-new-laravel-app`
+1. Create a new repository, using this as a template.
-2. Remove the remote from the local repo:
+2. Do the normal Laravel setup stuff:
-   - `cd my-new-laravel-app`
+   - copy the .env.example file to .env and update the contents to match your local environment
-   - `git remote remove origin`
+   - run `composer install`
-3. Add a new remote repo.
-E.g:
+   - run `npm install`
-   - Create a new empty repository on Github
+   - run `php artisan migrate:fresh --seed`
-   - Follow the instructions given on Github to add that as a new remote to your local repository.
+   - run `php artisan key:generate`

 ## How is this template different from a clean installation?